 The metal lunch pail made its appeal to American youth in the 1920s.
-For a while, many were plain and lacked any sense of individualism.
+At first, many were plain and lacked any sense of individualism.
 Eventually, companies, of which Disney was the first, started releasing licenses to lunch box makers to use their characters and iconic figures as decals.
-It was during this time that lunch boxes began to signify a child's individualism and uniqueness.
+It was during this time that lunch boxes began to signify a child’s individualism and uniqueness.
 The design on your lunch box said something about who you were.

 In the 1970s, a group of outraged, disgruntled, Floridian mothers lobbied against the metal boxes, saying children were swinging them at peers and wreaking havoc on their gentle skulls.
 Many other states soon followed and popular lunch box companies were forced to switch to vinyl products.
 The last metal box was produced in 1985.